-- There are 10 Neuropsychologists on staff, and multiple faculty are Board Certified in Clinical Neuropsychology through ABPP. - Training is provided at a central location, with onsite supervision.
-Additional training experiences are offered in close proximity to the Neuropsychology Clinic.
-Nearly all training occurs within the physical structures of Spectrum Health (within the academic medical center). - There is access to clinical services and training programs in medical specialties and allied professions (Spectrum Health is a broad, multidisciplinary, academic medical center with a wide array of health care training programs).
-The Fellows have regular interactions with a broad range of health care professionals including medical providers in primary care, neurology, neuropathology, neurosurgery, physiatry, and psychiatry, as well as other Psychologists, Nurse Practitioners, Physician Assistants, and other allied professions (e.g., OTs, PTs, SLPs, SWs). - Interactions are available with one additional Neuropsychology Fellow, as well as other medical residents.
+- There are 12 Neuropsychologists on staff, and 7 are Board Certified in Clinical Neuropsychology through ABPP. - Training is provided at a central location, with onsite supervision.
+Additional training experiences are offered in close proximity to the Neuropsychology Clinic, at associated hospitals.
+Nearly all training occurs within the physical structures of Corewell Health (within the academic medical center). - There is access to clinical services and training programs in medical specialties and allied professions (Corewell Health is an academic medical center associated with Michigan State University's school of medicine and also provides training locations for several nursing and allied health programs).
+The Fellows have regular interactions with a broad range of health care professionals including medical providers in primary care, neurology, neuropathology, neurosurgery, physiatry, and psychiatry, as well as other Psychologists, Nurse Practitioners, Physician Assistants, and other allied professions - (e.g., OTs, PTs, SLPs, SWs). - Interactions are available with one additional Neuropsychology Fellow, practicum student, undergraduate interns, and other medical residents.
 The Fellow interacts with medical residents through the Neurology Service, and in context of external didactics (e.g., neurology, neurosurgery, and neuropathology). - Substantial time commitments are made to clinical service (~70%), clinical research (~10%), and educational activities/didactics (~20%).